life-itself/tao/working-with-us/README.md

 E.g.

 We need to pay an invoice on Xero.
 How should we do this?

 **Hypothesis:** My hypothesis is that the answer is in the ops guide.
 I'll find out.

-## How do your projects get initiated?
+## How do projects get initiated?

-Typically by creating a Project A10 and a Gitlab issue.
+Typically by creating a Project A10.
 See our [Getting Work Done Guide](/getting-stuff-done/#how-do-we-set-up-projects).

 ## Feedback and reviews